-New Opportunity to Join the Zapatista Freedom School A few days ago, Zapatista Subcomandante Moises sent a communiqué with updates about the upcoming Zapatista Freedom School, to be held from August 12-16 in the Zapatista Autonomous Communities (“caracoles”, which is the Spanish name of “snails’ conchs” referring to the spiral of History).
+Ucation Resources Information Center.
+New Opportunity to Join the Zapatista Freedom School.
+A few days ago, Zapatista Subcomandante Moises sent a communiqué with updates about the upcoming Zapatista Freedom School, to be held from August 12-16 in the Zapatista Autonomous Communities (“caracoles”, which is the Spanish name of “snails’ conchs” referring to the spiral of History).

 (WNV/Moysés Zúñiga Santiago) Last December, tens of thousands of indigenous Zapatistas mobilized, peacefully and in complete silence, to occupy five municipal government office buildings in the state of Chiapas, Mexico.
 That same day, which coincided with the end of one cycle on the Maya calendar, Zapatistas released a communiqué, asking, “Did you hear it?”
 It appears that the answer was yes, because this week thousands of people from around the world are descending on Chiapas for the Zapatistas’ first organizing school, called la escuelita de libertad, which means the little school of liberty.
 Originally the group allotted for only 500 students.
-The Zapatistas' first school opens for session
+Education and Critical Thinking Documentaries.
+A World At School.
+Teach C.R.E.A.T.E.
+Center for Anti-Oppressive Education.
+Research, sustainability and learning.
+EDU.

-Sustainable Development – Earth Charter Initiative Principle 14 of the Earth Charter emphasizes the importance of “Integrating into…education and life-long learning the knowledge, values, and skills needed for a sustainable way of life”.
 Education is fundamental to the mission of Earth Charter Initiative.
 ECI has therefore created the Earth Charter Center for Education for Sustainable Development at the University for Peace in Costa Rica.
 The Center deepens students’ and program participants’ understanding of sustainability vision and practice, and build the knowledge, skills, attitudes, and values they need to shape a sustainable future.
 Kamana Naturalist Training Program Public Homepage - Kamana Onli.
 Education for Sustainability.